-The Office-Based Provider public use data set contains 147,490 office-based provider event records; of these records, 144,510 are associated with persons having a positive person-level weight (PERWT01F).
+The Office-Based Provider public use data set contains 157,536 office-based provider event records; of these records, 154,002 are associated with persons having a positive person-level weight (PERWT04F).
 This file includes office-based provider event records for all household survey respondents who resided in eligible responding households and reported at least one office-based provider event.

-Each record represents one householdreported office-based provider event that occurred during calendar year 2001.
-Officebased provider visits known to have occurred after December 31, 2001 are not included on this file.
-Some household respondents may have multiple events and thus will be reported no events and thus will have no records on this file.
-These data were collected during the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 of the MEPS Household Component.
+Each record represents one household-reported office-based provider event that occurred during calendar year 2004.
+Office-based provider visits known to have occurred after December 31, 2004 are not included on this file.
+Some household respondents may have multiple events and thus will be represented in multiple records on this file.
+Other household respondents may have reported no events and thus will have no records on this file.
+These data were collected during the 2004 portion of Round 3, and Rounds 4 and 5 for Panel 8, as well as Rounds 1, 2, and the 2004 portion of Round 3 for Panel 9 of the MEPS Household Component.
 The persons represented on this file had to meet either (a) or (b):

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2001 eligibility (i.e., persons with a positive 2001 full-year person-level weight (PERWT01F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT01F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2004 eligibility (i.e., persons with a positive 2004 full-year person-level weight (PERWT04F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT04F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT01F >0).
-Note that FAMIDYR and FAMWT01F are variables on the 2001 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT04F >0).
+Note that FAMIDYR and FAMWT04F are variables on the 2004 Population Characteristics file.

-Persons with no office-based medical provider visit events for 2001 are not included on this file but are represented on the 2001 MEPS person-level file.
-A codebook for the data file is provided in files H55CB.PDF and H55CB.ASP.
+Persons with no office-based medical provider visit events for 2004 are not included on this event-level OB file but are represented on the person-level 2004 Full Year Population Characteristics file.

-Each office-based medical provider visit event record includes the following: date of the event; type of provider seen; time spent with the provider; type of care received; types of treatments (i.e., physical therapy, occupational therapy, speech therapy, chemotherapy, radiation therapy, etc.) received during the event; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received, medicines prescribed during the event; flat fee information, imputed sources of payment, total payment and total charge of the office-based event expenditure; and a full-year person-level weight.
+Each office-based medical provider visit event record includes the following: date of the event; type of provider seen; type of care received; types of treatments (i.e., physical therapy, occupational therapy, speech therapy, chemotherapy, radiation therapy, etc.) received during the event; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received, medicines prescribed during the event; flat fee information; imputed sources of payment; total payment and total charge of the office-based event expenditure; a full-year person-level weight; variance strata; and variance PSU.

-Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
-The office-based medical provider visit events can also be linked to the MEPS 2001 Medical Conditions File and MEPS 2001 Prescribed Medicines File.
-Please see section 5.0 for details on how to merge MEPS data files.
+Data from this file can be merged with the MEPS 2004 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
+The office-based medical provider visit events can also be linked to the MEPS 2004 Medical Conditions File and MEPS 2004 Prescribed Medicines File.
+Please see Section 5.0 for details on how to merge MEPS data files.